access for standby

 • If you provide a value in the script.notification property, you can leave the user.email field blank; an SMTP server is not required.If an event occurs, Failover Manager invokes the script (if provided), and sends a notification email to any email addresses specified in the user.email parameter of the cluster properties file.
 For more information about using an SMTP server, visit:Failover Manager requires that PostgreSQL streaming replication be configured between the Master node and the Standby node or nodes.
-Failover Manager does not support other types of replication.During switchover, a recovery.conf file is copied from a random standby node to the stopped master.
-You should ensure that the paths within the recovery.conf files on your standby nodes are consistent.Please note that Failover Manager does not support automatic reconfiguration of the standby databases after a failover if you use replication slots to manage your WAL segments.
+Failover Manager does not support other types of replication.Unless specified with the -sourcenode option, a recovery.conf file is copied from a random standby node to the stopped master during switchover.
+You should ensure that the paths within the recovery.conf files on your standby nodes are consistent before performing a switchover.
+For more information about the -sourcenode option, please see Section 4.1.4.Please note that Failover Manager does not support automatic reconfiguration of the standby databases after a failover if you use replication slots to manage your WAL segments.
 If you use replication slots, you should set the auto.reconfigure parameter to false, and manually reconfigure the standby servers in the event of a failover.You must modify the pg_hba.conf file on the Master and Standby nodes, adding entries that allow communication between the all of the nodes in the cluster.
 The following example demonstrates entries that might be made to the pg_hba.conf file on the Master node:# access for itself

 host fmdb efm 127.0.0.1/32 md5